benchristelcom/benchristelcom.github.io/src/portal.md

 ### Niche Software

+- [The Cave](http://benchristel.github.io/the-cave/) - Helps you keep track of short-term tasks with deep dependencies.
+- [Auracle](benchristel.github.io/auracle) - A word generator for conlangs.
+Give it some examples of your desired aesthetic, and get more in return.
 - [Audition](https://github.com/benchristel/audition) - A command-line tool that keeps the prose description of your conlang up to date with its morphology and lexicon.
 - [The One Grammar to Rule Them All](https://github.com/benchristel/OGTRTA) - The Lisp of conlangs.
 A syntax template for people who don't want to think about syntax anymore.
 - [wwwebring](https://www.npmjs.com/package/wwwebring) - A fully clientside webring widget for static sites.
 Powers [the Wayward Web](https://waywardweb.org).